Why should you backup Windows 7 to the cloud?

 Cloud Backup Windows 7 to Dropbox

 For some more important files, Dropbox has provided an impromptu backup solution for many users.
 It will create a special "Dropbox" folder, and only the files in this folder will be synced to the Dropbox server.
-Like OneDrive, if you want to back up anything outside this folder, you must manually copy it every time.
+Like OneDrive, if you want to back up anything outside this folder, you must manually copy it every time, or follow the steps to sync folders outside the Dropbox folder.

 The basic plan is free and limited to 2 GB-not enough for full data backup.
 You need to use the Plus plan, which is capped at 1 TB and costs $ 9.99 per month.